forestryio/forestry.io/hugo/content/_index.md

   class: section-roots
 - headline: Empower your editors
   textline: |
-    Your editing team deserves a powerful admin interface.
+    Your editing team deserves a modern yet simple to use CMS.
 Customize each page with Forestry's rich editing fields.

     Login from your **yoursite.com/admin**.
 With Forestry Remote, your site will transcend static.
   visual: